andyeske/How-to-CAD-Fusion-360/README.md

 * Have learned all the essential Fusion 360 skills.
 * Have built a comprehensive design portfolio, in the form of a presentation (see Workshop Portfolio (optional) section below), to showcase all the different in-class projects and Fusion 360 skills mastered.
 * Feel that it can take almost any object and exclaim, “I know how to CAD this!”.

+  _This course is a sibling version of the original ["How to CAD Almost Anything"](https://github.com/andyeske/How-to-CAD-Almost-Anything) course, adapted into 5, 1.5-hour long sessions, to fit with the MIT ESP/HSSP schedule.
+While not as extensive as the Solidworks version, this course still provides a comprehensive introduction to Fusion 360, sufficient for students to be able to later navigate the CAD software independently!_

 ## Workshop Details